-"Old fashioned soft and chewy sugar cookies stuffed with creamy Nutella.
+"Old fashioned soft and chewy sugar cookies stuffed with creamy chocolate and hazelnut Nutella.
 Trust me, this combination is as delicious as it sounds!"

 I was going to start this post off with “It’s been a shamefully long time since I made some cookies…” but when I went to look up the exact date of my last cookie recipe I found Patriotic Fruit Pie Cookies, White Chocolate Cookies, Red Velvet Cookie Dough Bars, and Cookie Dough Dip… all posted within the past 2 months.

 Okay, fine, you got me: I freaking love cookies.

 I’d make them every day if could get away with it – and oh, I do try.

 It’s just that I can only work the “it’s for the blog” angle for so long before The Boyfriend begins asking for “real” food.

 He’s a little weird, that one.